Ricardo Soares: Estoril

 Soares returned to Portugal and its main division on 28 February 2023, on a one-and-a-half-year contract at Estoril.
 He terminated his deal one year early, having concluded the season with the team raised one place to 14th position.

 Beijing Guoan

 On 15 June 2023, Soares was appointed as the new head coach of Chinese Super League club Beijing Guoan FC.
 He left on 10 December 2024, having achieved 30 wins, 11 draws and 13 losses in his 54 games in charge.

+Changchun Yatai

+Soares remained in the Chinese top division for the 2025 campaign, with Changchun Yatai FC; he had taken a sabbatical from coaching to recover from a physical problem that greatly limited his mobility.
+After being relegated as last, he severed his ties by mutual consent.